mariadb-operator/mariadb-operator/docs/CONFIGURATION.md

     key: root-password
 ```

-By default, fields like `rootPasswordSecretKeyRef` are optional and defaulted by the operator, resulting in random password generation by the operator if left empty:
+By default, fields like `rootPasswordSecretKeyRef` are optional and defaulted by the operator, resulting in random password generation by the operator if not provided:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1